pggsx/-.-files/README.md

-###Dev Lunchbox
+###Dev LunchBox
 - Tired of having to keeping track of various development configurations files??
 - Look no further:
-- The Dev=Lunchbox is a kit that contains configuration files for multiple environments including:
+- The Dev-LunchBox is a kit that contains configuration files for multiple environments including:
 - Linux
 -Debian and Redhat
 - Windows